CAFAudit/audit-service/Kafka Vertica Scheduler Upgrade.md

 4. Deploy the AMWS and Kafka-Vertica Audit scheduler using the [Chateau](https://github.hpe.com/caf/chateau/blob/develop/deployment.md) deployment tool set.

-		./deploy-service.sh audit-management
+		./deploy-service.sh audit

 5. Perform database clean-up.

-	In order for all tenants to be managed by the new Kafka-Vertica scheduler, existing audit scheduler and tenant related rows need removed from the Vertica database.
+	In order for all tenants to be managed by the new Kafka-Vertica scheduler, existing audit scheduler and tenant related rows need to be removed from the Vertica database.
 Tenants can then be registered via the AMWS afterwards.

 	###### 5.1 Make a record of all tenants in the system
-	Make a record of all tenant identfiers registered in the system.
+	Make a record of all tenant identifiers registered in the system.
 Run the following SQL against the Vertica database to do this:

 		SELECT REPLACE(schema_name,'account_','') as TenantId
 		FROM schemata